lagoon-examples/drupal-postgres/TESTING_lando.md

 # Should have a running Drupal 9 site served by nginx on port 8080
 lando ssh -s cli -c "curl -kL http://nginx:8080" | grep "Welcome to Drush Site-Install"

+# Check PostgreSQL version is 11.*
+lando psql -V

+# Should be able to show the database connection info
+lando psql drupal -c "\\conninfo" | grep drupal | grep 5432

+# Should be able to show the Drupal tables
+lando psql drupal -P pager=off -c "\\dt" | grep users

 # Should be able to db-export and db-import the database
 lando db-export test.sql
 lando db-import test.sql.gz
 rm test.sql*

-# Should be able to show the drupal tables
-lando mysql drupal -e "show tables;" | grep users

-# Should be able to rebuild and persist the database
+# Shoud be able to rebuild and persist the database
 lando rebuild -y
-lando mysql drupal -e "show tables;" | grep users
+lando psql drupal -P pager=off -c "\\dt" | grep users
 ```

 Destroy tests